OllieJones/index-wp-mysql-for-speed/readme.txt

 * Michael Uno for Admin Page Framework.
 * Marco Cesarato for LiteSQLParser.
 * Allan Jardine for Datatables.net.
+* Leho Kraav and Sebastian Sommer for suggesting the WooCommerce tables.
 * Japreet Sethi for advice, and for testing on his large installation.
 * Rick James for everything.
 * Jetbrains for their IDE tools, especially PhpStorm.
 It's hard to imagine trying to navigate an epic code base without their tools.